-The day-to-day responsibility for the safe operation of the reactor rests with the Reactor Supervisor who is a licensed Senior Reactor Operator appointed by the Facility Director or manager within Analytical Sciences Laboratory.
+The Facility Director is responsible for reactor facility operation.
+The day-to-day responsibility for the safe operation of the reactor shall rest with the Reactor Supervisor who is a licensed Senior Reactor Operator appointed by the Facility Director.
 The Reactor Supervisor may appoint equally-qualified individuals, upon notification of the Facility Director and the Reactor Operations Committee, to assume the responsibilities of the Reactor Supervisor.
-The Reactor Supervisor reports in a management sense to the Facility Director and within the reactor organization to the Reactor Operations Committee.
+The Reactor Supervisor reports to the Facility Director regarding reactor operation and within the reactor organization to the Reactor Operations Committee.

 Figure 6.1.
+Administration

-Administration 6.1.3.
+6.1.3.
 Staffing